 One of the most important issues from this case relates to destruction of evidence. in the legal world today, once you have been served with a spoliation of evidence letter, it is imperative that you do not destroy evidence.

 Whatever legal issues you may be having, you need an attorney that will work hard for you.
-Give Joseph Ingram of INGRAM LAW LLC a call today at 205-438-6666 or 205-335-2640 if you receive a letter regrding evidence.
+Give Joseph Ingram of INGRAM LAW LLC a call today at 205-335-2640 if you receive a letter regrding evidence.